Eminent Domain Attorneys in Texas

 The sooner, the better.
 As soon as you become aware that your property might be subject to eminent domain proceedings, contacting eminent domain attorneys in Texas is crucial.
 Early involvement allows them to review any offers, advise on the best course of action, and provide ample time to prepare should negotiations or litigation become necessary.

-Meet Our Team
+Our Team

-Sever Storey Walker Team
+Sever Walker Padgitt Team Photo

-At Sever Storey Walker, we pride ourselves on the expertise and dedication of our team.
+At Sever Walker Padgitt, we pride ourselves on our team’s expertise and dedication.
 Get to know the faces behind the firm and discover the depth of knowledge and commitment that drives us to achieve the best possible outcomes for you.

-How Sever Storey Walker Can Help You In Texas
+How Sever Walker Padgitt Can Help

+At Sever Walker Padgitt, our team of eminent domain and condemnation lawyers are here to protect the rights of landowners in Texas.
 We have provided legal advice to hundreds of clients involving takings both big and small.
 Our goal is to ensure that you are fully compensated for the physical taking of your land.
-In our experience, the condemning authority (entity taking your land) rarely considers all of the damages the landowner has suffered.

 Austin, Texas Office